YarinRahamim/Project-FIFA-Analysis/README.md

 # Project-FIFA-Analysis
-Every year FIFA organization choose their best 11 players of the year.
+Every year FIFA organization choses their best 11 players of the year.
 It combines ceremony and big luxury and everyone in the football world want to be part of it.

 Our project will revolve around the football world – in the FIFA yearly squad.